 IN THE DARK :: PÄRT/PALESTRINA

 Arvo Pärt (b.
 1935, Estonia) is a pioneer of the style called “holy minimalism” along with contemporaries Henryk Górecki and John Tavener.
-His most performed instrumental works include “Spiegel im Spiegel” (featured in Northern Lights: A Baltic Voyage) and “Fratres”, which will be played by a string quartet on 18 October.
+His most performed instrumental works include “Spiegel im Spiegel” (featured in Northern Lights: A Baltic Voyage) and “Fratres”, which was played by a string quartet on 18 October.
 Pärt is known for his self-invented compositional technique called “tintinnabuli” and has written: “I have discovered that it is enough when a single note is beautifully played.”
 Arvo Pärt’s music is in part inspired by Gregorian chant which immediately suggests a suitable pairing with early polyphonic music.

 Giovanni Pierluigi da Palestrina (c.
 1525-1594) is considered by many to be the greatest composer of liturgical music of all time.
 An Italian Renaissance composer, Palestrina had a lasting influence on the development of church music.
 His output included over 100 masses and 300 motets.
 Born in Palestrina near Rome (hence his name), he lived until his late 60s – no mean feat in the 16th century.